Minimum hourly rate for PAs

 A pile of coins and bank notes on top of a payslip

-Each year, the Scottish Government sets the minimum hourly rate of pay for Personal Assistants who support adults.
+Each year, the Scottish Government sets the minimum hourly rate of pay for Personal Assistants.

-The latest announcement is for the year starting April 2023.
-The Scottish Government has confirmed that the minimum rate of pay for Personal Assistants will increase to £10.90 an hour from April 2023.
+The minimum rate of pay for Personal Assistants is £12 an hour from April 2024.

 Who does the minimum rate apply to?

-A PA is eligible for the minimum rate if they are directly employed by the adult receiving social care support, or the person who is acting on behalf of the adult receiving the support.
-The person would need to receive funds to pay their PAs from either the Independent Living Fund Scotland or from a Local Authority or Health and Social Care Partnership, through Option 1 of SDS, a direct payment.
+A PA is eligible for the minimum rate if they are directly employed by someone receiving social care support, or a person who is acting on behalf of the person receiving the support.

-The minimum rate of pay only applies to PAs who support adults.
-PAs who support children are not included in the minimum rate.
-Likewise, PAs who are employed privately by their employer (rather than through funding from the Local Authority/ Independent Living Fund) are not included in the minimum rate of pay.
-In both instances, these PAs should still be paid at least the National Minimum Wage/ National Living Wage.
+PAs who are employed privately by their employer (rather than through funding from the Local Authority or Independent Living Fund) are not included in the minimum rate of pay.
+In this case, these PAs should still be paid at least the National Living Wage.
+This is £11.44 for people aged 21 and over, from April 2024.

-When will the uplift to the minimum rate be applied?
+When will the uplift to the minimum rate for PAs be applied?

-The £10.90 rate should apply for hours worked from 1st April 2023.
-The Scottish Government have said it may take a short time to filter through to everyone.
+The £12 rate should apply for hours worked from 1st April 2024.
+The Scottish Government have said it may take a short time for the change to filter through to all employers.

-Local Authorities and ILF Scotland will write to PA employers to advise them of the most recent change.
+Local Authorities and ILF Scotland have written to PA employers to advise them of the change.

 What should a PA employer do if they haven’t received increased funding to pay the minimum rate?